tboie/universal_phreak_generator/README.md

 - Outwards version = Mechanism?

-- Triangle Mechanism?
+- Triangle Mechanisms?
-  - Scaling rotating 3 points since a triangle is not complete?
+  - How information is processed by triangles at scales?
+  - Triangles are added, not expanded at scale 2?
+  - Apply corner triangle points every iteration?

 - Does every "Iniated State(Tub)" pattern start a new layer and sequence?
 - Does the sequence continuously add for each generation while "Iniated State(Tub)" exists?